-Interbank Offered Rates (IBORs) are the most common money market reference rates, used to represent the level at which banks exchange funds in the short-term unsecured money market.
-They are currently used to determine interest rates and remuneration for a variety of products.
+Interbank Offered Rates (“IBORs”) are the most common money market reference rates, used to represent the level at which banks exchange funds in the short-term unsecured money market, with different tenors.

-At present, an orderly replacement of existing rates with alternative rates, within the timeframe recommended by the supervisory authorities, is crucial to avoid market distortions and detrimental effects also for bank customers and counterparties.
-For this reason, it is important that bank customers and counterparties are adequately informed about the reform and the impact it may have on their current and future banking and investment products.
+Competent authorities recommend the replacement of some IBORs (LIBOR, EONIA) with RFRs.
+An orderly transition within the timeframe recommended by the competent authorities is crucial to avoid market distortions and detrimental effects also for bank customers and counterparties.
+For this reason, it is important that these entities are adequately informed about the reform of IBORs, the nature of RFRs and the impacts that transition may have on their current and future banking and investment products.

 Rates affected by the reform

-This is one of the most widely used variable rates in Europe.
-It is calculated by a group of selected banks and indicates the average interest rate of financial transactions in Euros between the main European banks.
-It is administered and published by the Europe Money Market Institute (EMMI) for different maturities (one week, one, three, six and twelve months).
+EURIBOR is one of the most widely used variable rates in Europe.
+It is calculated by a group of selected banks and indicates the average interest rate of financial transactions - in euro - between the main European banks.
+It is administered and published by the Europe Money Market Institute (“EMMI”) for different maturities (1w, 1M, 3M, 6M and 12M).

 Contracts linked to EONIA still outstanding at that date shall contain a fallback clause governing the replacement of EONIA when it is no longer available.